2022 Tobago Council of the People's National Movement leadership election: Background

-Under the leadership of Tracy Davidson-Celestine who was elected as the party's first female political leader in the 2020 Tobago Council of the People's National Movement leadership election, and would have made history as the first female Chief Secretary of Tobago and the subsequent resignation of five of the party's executives.
+Under the leadership of Tracy Davidson-Celestine who was elected as the party's first female political leader in the 2020 Tobago Council of the People's National Movement leadership election, she would have made history as the first female Chief Secretary of Tobago, following the defeat was the resignation of five of the party's executives.

 Positions contested

-All 17 positions on the Executive of the Tobago Council will be contested:
+All 17 positions on the Executive of the Tobago Council were contested, but 12 candidates were elected to their positions unopposed.
+The only contested positions were that of chairman and vice-chairman, general secretary, labour relations officer, and youth officer.

 Candidates

-Roles in bold are currently held.
+Roles in bold were currently held.